Confirmation Statement / People with significant control (PSC)

 A company or LLP may keep some or all of its records at either its SAIL (Single alternative inspection location) or registered office address.
 A record is not permitted to be kept in both locations at any given time.

-The company or LLP must provide details of records kept at the SAIL address within the Annual Return.
-The company or LLP does not have to provide details of records kept at the registered office address within the Annual Return.
+The company or LLP must provide details of records kept at the SAIL address within the confirmation statement.

 What does the SAIL screen allow me to do?